gavinhoward/bc/manuals/build.md

 ***WARNING***: If the option is given, the value of the corresponding environment variable is overridden.

-***WARNING***: If the command-line options are used, the long form of all other command-line options must be used.
+***WARNING***: If any long command-line options are used, the long form of all other command-line options must be used.
+Mixing long and short options is not supported.

 ## Optimization